-McArthur Hall was named in honor of John H. McArthur (MBA 1959, DBA 1963), Dean of the HBS Faculty from 1980 to 1995.
+McArthur Hall was named in honor of John H. McArthur (MBA 1959, DBA 1963), Dean of Harvard Business School from 1980 to 1995.
 McArthur’s association with the School began in 1957, when he arrived as a young MBA student from Vancouver with his wife, Natty, a fellow graduate of the University of British Columbia.
 Remaining at the School after earning his DBA, McArthur rose through the faculty ranks, teaching finance, writing cases, and increasingly taking on administrative roles, particularly during the tenure of his predecessor, Dean Lawrence E. Fouraker.
 McArthur was 46 when he was appointed Dean in 1980.

 As the School’s seventh Dean, McArthur believed HBS could not rely on momentum to ensure its leadership position in the future.
 He initiated major changes in faculty development, committed unprecedented resources to research and curriculum development, and positioned HBS academic programs at the leading edge of business education.
 Addressing the problem of the School’s aging physical plant, McArthur oversaw the construction of three new buildings and 16 major renovation projects.
 In addition, he revitalized HBS publishing activities, widening dissemination of the faculty’s intellectual capital and capturing an important source of income for the School.